rbisdorff/Digraph3/docSphinx/html/_sources/pearls.rst.txt

    >>> g.computeCopelandRanking()
     ['a06', 'a11', 'a13', 'a15']

-We may eventually check that candidate *a06* represents effectively the *simple majority* winner, the *instant-run-off* winner, the *Borda*, as well as the *Condorcet winner* of the initially given linear voting profile *lvp* (see :numref:`Example3PartiesVotingProfile`).
+We may eventually check the quality of this best choice by noticing that candidate *a06* represents indeed the *simple majority* winner, the *instant-run-off* winner, the *Borda*, as well as the *Condorcet winner* of the initially given linear voting profile *lvp* (see :numref:`Example3PartiesVotingProfile`).

 .. code-block:: pycon
    :name: verificationBestChoice